IdjiotSandwiches/Simple_Reminder/README.md

-# AAAAAAA
+# JAVA OOP
-bkn tugas gw
+just have fun